-Fig. 7.
-Distribution of the proportion of +CG stroke in China.
-The gray grids have a CG stroke number of less than 50 in seven years and thus are not calculated.
+Figure 7.
+Distribution of the proportion of +CG strokes in China.
+The gray grids have a CG stroke number of less than 50 in 7 years and thus are not calculated.
 The grid size is $0.25^{\circ} \times 0.25^{\circ}$.
+Publisher's remark: please note that the above figure contains disputed territories.

-Based on Fig. 8, it can be inferred that the spatial distribution of the peak current values for both +CG and -CG stroke is generally similar, with lower peak current values observed in southeast China where lightning activity is more frequent, and higher peak current values found in other inland areas.
+Based on Fig. 8, it can be inferred that the spatial distribution of the peak current values for both +CG and -CG strokes is generally similar, with lower peak current values observed in southeast China where lightning activity is more frequent and higher peak current values found in other inland areas.
 Notably, the peak current in Mêdog County (o) is especially high, with most areas with an average of over 100 kA.
-Besides, southern Gansu, southern Shaanxi, and the intersection of Guizhou, Hunan, and Guangxi are also recognized as high-value regions, where the proportion of +CG stroke is also relatively high.
-Therefore, it can be concluded that a high proportion of +CG stroke typically corresponds to larger peak current values in terms of temporal and spatial scales.
+Besides, southern Gansu; southern Shaanxi; and the intersection of Guizhou, Hunan, and Guangxi are also recognized as high-value regions, where the proportion of +CG strokes is also relatively high.
+Therefore, it can be concluded that a high proportion of +CG strokes typically corresponds to larger peak current values in terms of temporal and spatial scales.